zaphoid/TTS/README.md

+Installation:
-Save the code to a Python file
+Save the code to a Python file.

-Install dependencies: pip install openai python-docx tk Make sure your OpenAI API key is set as an environment variable <---------- Run the application and follow the interface to:
+Install dependencies: pip install openai python-docx tk.

+Make sure your OpenAI API key is set as an environment variable <----------

+Run the application and follow the interface to:

 Select your text file